antoniocoratelli/evdaa-framework/README.md

 - Extract the zip file to `<some-path>`
 - Add `<some-path>/evdaa-framework/src` to the [MATLAB Search Path][2]
-- Use `help evdaa` or `help <any-evdaa-function>` in MATLAB to show the usage of any functions in the framework.
+- Use `help evdaa` or `help <any-evdaa-function>` in MATLAB to show the usage of any function in the framework.

 ## License
 Copyright (c) 2016, Antonio Coratelli.